abhayptp/NFTViewer/README.md

 # NFTViewer

-A MVP for viewing NFTs assosciated with given user.
+An MVP web app for viewing NFTs assosciated with given user.
 It uses OpenSea API for querying the same.